horganke/tc359_syllabus/README.md

 ### Cheating

 Cheating in the class results in immediate failure of the course.
 What constitutes cheating?
 One example would be trying to deliver a duplicate of someone else's assignment, when it's not a group project.
 As a general rule though, if it feels dishonest, it's cheating.
-If there's something you're sure about, ask me first to make sure.
+If there's something you're not sure about, ask me first to make sure.

 ### Not Trying

 I really, *really* want each and every one of you to succeed.
 In fact, I'm more than happy to put in a lot of time outside of class giving you feedback and answering questions.
 And there are *never* too many questions.
-In order to make this time though, I make less time for people that don't try.
+In order to make this time though, I make less time for people who don't try.

 Here's what trying looks like: